gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

    This is just nonsense.
 It is all you can do with C like macros though, so to the experienced C/C++ programmer it may not look *that horrible*.

-With Nimrod you can do better.
+With Nim you can do better.
 And better than the obviousness of Christina's slutdrop, I find `Ace of Angels' <https://en.wikipedia.org/wiki/AOA_(band)>`_ `miniskirt unzipping and ass shaking
 <http://www.youtube.com/watch?v=q6f-LLM1H6U>`_ more tasteful and pleasant to